icse-sub-2022/paper360/INSTALL.md

 The artifact consists of four main components:

 1. An implementation of `AMOEBA` to find all performance bugs reported in the paper.
-2. A spreadsheet containing a list of bugs that we reported and additional meta information.
+2. A spreadsheet named `bugs-found` contains a list of bugs that we reported and additional meta information.
-3. A spreadsheet containing a list of mutation rules that `AMOEBA` uses.
+3. A spreadsheet named `mutation-rules` contains a list of mutation rules that `AMOEBA` uses.
-4. A spreadsheet listing SQL features that `AMOEBA` covers.
+4. A spreadsheet named `SQL-features` lists SQL features that `AMOEBA` covers.

 They are expected to be usable with minimal effort.

 ## `AMOEBA`

-`AMOEBA` is a toolchain that aims at finding performance bugs in database managment systems (DBMSs).
+`AMOEBA` is a toolchain that aims at finding performance bugs in database management systems (DBMSs).

 Currently supported DBMSs:
 1. PostgreSQL (v12.3)
 2. CockroachDB (v20.2.0-alpha)

 ## Build Instruction
-Currently we test `AMOEBA` on a docker container based on Ubuntu 20.04.3.
+Currently, we test `AMOEBA` on a docker container based on Ubuntu 20.04.3.
 So we expect `AMOEBA` can be easily set up.
 The build commands for `AMOEBA` is as follows:

 1. Prerequisites:
 ```
-docker pull icsesub2022/paper360:artifact
+docker pull icsesub2022/paper360:artifact1
-docker run --net=host -it --user postgres icsesub2022/paper360:artifact bash
+docker run --net=host -it --cpus 8 -m 8G --user postgres -v {/a/directory/in/your/host}:/home/postgres/exp icsesub2022/paper360:artifact1 bash
 // after starting and attaching to the docker container, run the following commands:
 cd /workspace
 eval "$(direnv hook bash)"
 start_pg13.sh
 start_cockroach.sh
 ```
-Because the docker image we provide already has both the PostgreSQL and CockroachDB installed, the only scripts need to be run before launching `AMOEBA` are `start_pg13.sh` and `start_cockroach.sh`.
+Because the docker image we provide already has both the PostgreSQL and CockroachDB installed, the only scripts that need to be run before launching `AMOEBA` are `start_pg13.sh` and `start_cockroach.sh`.
 They are used to start PostgreSQL and CockroachDB, respectively.

 2. Build the `MUTATOR` of `AMOEBA`: